Creating healthy schools

 Kids spend over 1,200 hours per year in school.
 The school community — including teachers, staff, parents, and volunteers — provides invaluable information, support, and modeling of healthy behaviors that shape kids’ lives and helps them learn and thrive.

-Through awareness-building and strategic outreach, we bring together parents and families and equip them with the tools they need to advocate for healthier schools.
-We do the same with school staff who care about giving their students more opportunities for nutrition education, healthy eating, physical activity, and more.
+Through awareness-building and strategic outreach, we bring together parents and educators and equip them with the tools and resources they need to support happier, healthier kids.

 - Our champions—and everyone else—may use Game On as a resource for making sure kids move more and eat better.
 A thorough (and free) guide, Game On gives step-by-step strategies for improving school health and includes over 100 activities that encompass a comprehensive variety of wellness strategies.